igorkulman/coding-journal/content/post/2017-09-21-fixing-black-artifact-changing-large-tiles-mode.md

 +++
 Categories = ["iOS", "macOS"]
 Description = "One of the new features of iOS 11 is the ability to display large headers in the navigation bar by setting the `prefersLargeTitles` property to `true`.
 You can set it for the whole app (using UIAppearance for example) or differently for each view controller.
 But there is a problem.
-If you navigate from a view controller with large tiles enabled to a view controller with large tiles disabled, you will see a black artifact under the change animation"
+If you navigate from a view controller with large titles enabled to a view controller with large titles disabled, you will see a black artifact under the change animation"
 Tags = ["iOS", "macOS"]
 author = "Igor Kulman"
 date = "2017-09-21T09:29:12+01:00"
-title = "Fixing black artifact when changing large tiles mode in iOS11" url = "/fixing-black-artifact-changing-large-tiles-mode" share_img = "/images/blackartifact.gif"
+title = "Fixing black artifact when changing large titles mode in iOS11" url = "/fixing-black-artifact-changing-large-tiles-mode" share_img = "/images/blackartifact.gif"